hoosan/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

   </tr>
 </table>

-### 9. SNS participants participate in the decentralization swap.
+### 9. SNS participants participate in the decentralization swap

   When the swap starts, the swap canister holds the number of SNS tokens that were specified.
 End users can